Skip to content

 Scene from Sideways Rain by Botelho.
 Photo by Jean-Yves Genoud

 From left to right, single people move across the stage, unceasingly and in droves sometimes, for an hour.
 It is addictive, this locomotion in Sideways Rain, the endless forward motion in one and the same direction of what appear to be ever-new people.
 Through subtle costume changes, a dark lighting scheme and Murcof's dramatic drones, it is very difficult at first to tell the 15 dancers apart.
 They become a fascinating stream of passers-by, on their way from somewhere to nowhere.
-Unlike the view along the public road, the dancers do not carry the usual bags, umbrellas and hats and, moreover, move mainly on four legs.
+Unlike the view along the public road, the dancers do not carry the usual bags, umbrellas and hats and, moreover, they move mainly on four legs.

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself